 Our desire to make UNION is firmly rooted in the fan base that “My Brother’s War” has accrued and the audience’s hunger to see the rest of the story.

 In making “My Brother’s War”, Bjornquist films acquired the necessary costumes and props in anticipation for making the sequel.
 But more important than that we have been able to cultivate relationships with the reenacting community and various historic associations in the South that will enable us to shoot this tale in a cost-effective way.
-We have 50% of the film in the can already!
+We have it in the can already!

 Our two features films are universal in scope yet set against an historical backdrop.
-“My Brother’s War” is about hope, survival and love in a time of conflict and upheaval.
+“My Brother’s War” is about hope, survival and love in a time of conflict and upheaval, a prequel to UNION.

 Because we own our production/grip equipment along with various costume collections acquired from previous projects, we were able to make “My Brother’s War” for $30K.
 It was picked up for distribution and has played the festival circuit being nominated for best low-budget independent film and Best Actress Whitney Hamilton at both the Methodfest in LA and the New Hope Film Festival in PA.